EgonOlsen71/webcompiler/README.md

 To build the server, you need:

 * Maven installed
 * The basicv2 artifact being present in your local Maven repository.
-You can put it there my getting <a href="https://github.com/EgonOlsen71/basicv2">MOSpeed</a> and run "mvn clean package install" on it.
+You can put it there by getting <a href="https://github.com/EgonOlsen71/basicv2">MOSpeed</a> and run "mvn clean package install" on it.

+To build the server, run the build.cmd (or something equivalent for your OS) in the project's root directory.
 The build will finish with a file WebCompiler-0.1-SNAPSHOT.war in "target".
 The web application is supposed to be run using the "WebCompiler" context path, so you have to rename the file before deploying it.
 For more information about the port to be used for the Tomcat server, see below.

 The server will create a directory "/uploaddata" on your machine on first usage.
 If that fails due to insufficient permissions, it might be a good idea to create it yourself.